Ranking the healthiest cut of steak for building muscle and managing weight

 4. Flank Steak

 Often used in fajitas or stir-fries, the Flank steak comes from the abdominal muscles of the cow.
 It has a distinct grain and chew.
-Nutritionally, it sits at 439 calories and 7.8 grams of saturated fat.
+Nutritionally, it sits at about 439 calories and 7.8 grams of saturated fat.[5]
 While it has more fat than the round cuts, much of this fat is easily trimmed before cooking.

 5. Tenderloin Steak (Filet Mignon)